jacobheric/new-list/README.md

 By default the app runs against an in memory sqlite db.
 It runs on port 3000 and supports hot module replacement in dev mode.
+If you want to use PostgreSQL instead, you need to supply additional env vars (see below).

 ### build and run in production mode
 * `yarn build` or `npm build`
 * `node dist/index.js`

 ### optional params
 It's possible to run against an external postgresql or sqlite db by providing the following vars in an .env file or in env vars: